Concept Map for Nursing: How to Make a Nursing Concept Map

 The steps on how to make a nursing concept map include:

-- Decide on the most important concepts pertaining to the process or the problem
+- Decide on the essential concepts about the process or the problem

 - Sort these concepts in ascending order by beginning with the most descriptive and broadest concept and working your way down to the most detailed concept.